Alluxio/alluxio/docs/en/Tiered-Locality.md

 # Configuration

 If the user does nothing to provide tiered identity info, each entity will perform a localhost lookup to set its node-level identity info.
+If other locality tiers are left unset, they will not be used to inform locality decisions.
 To explicitly configure the value for a locality tier, set the configuration property

 ```